PabloSch26/keepcoding-html-css-submission-2/docs/README.md

 - A new page containing a **video** that plays automatically when the user enters the website, with a **fadeIn** animation.
 - Create another page with a **grid** displaying our projects.

+### Optional
+- Create a burger menu with only CSS and an input checkbox, to avoid using JS.
+- Deployment in Github pages
+- 404 page.
+Free design
+- Page 500.
+Free design

 ## Technologies

 This project was developed exclusively using the following technologies: